Teaching Hills About Sustainable Pet Nutrition

 Mike Davies is the one who made me aware of how dangerous it is to the health of cats to feed them fish-based products and fish oils with studies showing these concerns in cats fed high fish-based diets -

-It was such a pleasure to meet and spend time on the Provet Nutrition Course with hugely inspiring Maria who as a very passionate vegan veterinary nurse; has started her own business OmPets that will stock and sell THE VERY FIRST wet tinned plant-based cat food - hurrah for innovation and independent small businesses leading the way!!
+It was such a pleasure to meet and spend time on the Provet Nutrition Course with hugely inspiring Maria who as a very passionate vegan veterinary nurse; has started her own business OmPets that will stock and sell THE VERY FIRST wet complete plant-based cat food containing Feedkind bacterial fermentation protein - hurrah for innovation and independent small businesses leading the way!!
 (We will definitely be stocking it as soon as it is available!)

 Ompets logo